progval/Supybot-plugins/GitHub/README.md

 remove announce, use the command `github announce remove <owner> <repo>`.

 Please note that the names are case-sensitive.
 If you use mis-spelled repository names, the bot will not announce commits to that repository.
+Globs are also supported in the `<owner>` and `<repo>` fields.

 To get the bot notified about events, you must tell GitHub to post to your bot.
 [GitHub explanation](http://help.github.com/post-receive-hooks/)